Aagashjoelawrencej/HDL_bits/Day 1- Basics/wire.md

-# Day 1 – Mux 2-to-1
+# Day 1 – Wire

 ## 🎯 Problem Description
-Design a 2-input multiplexer using assign statement in Verilog.
+Create a module with one input and one output that behaves like a wire.

 ## 📄 Verilog Code
 ```verilog